fathzer-games/jchess/README.md

 Please note that engines should have different names, if not, only the first engine will have its original name, next will have a changed names (the original name followed by a suffix).
 The name *JChess* is reserved for the internal engine; If it is used for an external engine, this engine name will have a suffix like duplicated ones.

 # Known bugs
+- When a engine used in player settings hangs, it leaves settings in a wrong state with no possibility to fix it; The application should be restarted.

 # TODO
 - Allow engine settings to be defined in engines.json or save engine settings in preferences.